 God will not allow any of your pain to be wasted.
 In his grace, he can redeem it all.
 He will do so for your sake, yes, but also for the sake of others.
 May God bless you, my friend!

-[An edited version of this devotional is now published in A SMALL BOOK FOR HURTING HEARTS: Meditations on Loss, Grief, and Healing.]
+[Excerpted from the 50-day devotional, A SMALL BOOK FOR HURTING HEARTS: Meditations on Loss, Grief, and Healing.]